jeroenbeijer/SDRReceiver/README.md

 Also added a quick radio button to disable to the main FFT.
 I doubt it saves any significant cpu usage but certainly some.
 Hopefully I will have time to do a little bit more work on this to also make C Band a little easier.

+**Updated 24th January 2026**

+Added basic support for SDRPlay.
+I have defaulted several tuner parameters and basically only the bandwidth and the gain are set via the ini file.
+I only own an RSP1A so other devices are not tested.

+There is a sample 25E ini file in the /ini folder.
+But to use an SDRPlay is quite straight forward.
+Add/select:

+#3072000,3840000,6144000,7680000
+sample_rate=3072000

+tuner_type=sdrplay

+#Enter the SDRPlay gain here, 0 - 59
+tuner_gain=59

+#Enter the SDRPlay serial to autostart
+auto_start_tuner_serial=1712004493

+All other options remain the same.

+Due the higher bandwidth and demands on processing larger volumes of data, all VFO's now run in their own thread.
+I have tried to optimize several parts of the application and hopefully the performance is slightly better than the old version.
+Github builds will not have SDRPlay enabled due to licensing issues.
+I will add those builds manually and they will be built with QT6 and will have some additional optimizations enabled which may cause issues on older CPU's.
+If required maybe I will add a QT5 build for SDRPlay as well.

+I have also added a key to use more filter taps in the half band decimators.
+The default is 11 taps which can lead to images that should not be there.
+For 25E I run with these to prevent this.

+The added key is the halfband_taps and you can choose 11 (default), 23 or 51.
+Obviously 51 uses more CPU so I would not use this unless it is needed.

+[main_vfos]
+size=2
+1\frequency=1545116000
+1\halfband_taps=51
+1\out_rate=384000
+2\frequency=1546096000
+2\halfband_taps=51
+2\out_rate=192000

+You can also set it for each regular VFO

+4\frequency=1545130000
+4\gain=2
+4\data_rate=600
+4\halfband_taps=51
+4\fiter_bandwidth=0
+4\topic=VFO04

+I have also reworked the VFO display, each VFO now shows the full IQ spectrum with negative and positive frequencies.
+Typically when using the USB output the right hand side will be what jaero receives.
+There is an option to also output LSB from the same VFO but the currently released jaero does not support this yet.
+More on this later.

+For raspberry pi you should be able to just clone the github repo and run the ci-linux-build.sh script.
+Then install the package.